A Liberty Institute

 Foundations in Liberty

 This is a series of events in the cities of Buffalo and Niagara Falls NY that would engage urban communities in better understanding history with the hope of positively impacting the future social and economic conditions in urban environments.
-It would begin with portraits of Republican, Conservative and Libertarian mostly Black and minority Americans who have made contributions towards the cause of liberty, on easels with large text.
+It would begin with portraits of predominantly Republican, Conservative and Libertarian mostly Black and minority Americans who have made contributions towards the cause of liberty, on easels with large text.
 Speakers may include Thomas Sowell, Ben Carson, Clarence Thomas, Walter E Williams, Frantz Kebreau and Starr Parker, the event would have music, refreshments, free raffles would be held to give away books and short instructive videos from for example, PragerU would be shown.

 Feed the Need